yzhanglp/yzhanglp.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a senior undergraduate student majoring in Computer Science & Mathematics at HKUST.
 I'm now a research Intern at Stanford University supervised by [JiaJun Wu](https://jiajunwu.com/) and [Elliott Wu](https://elliottwu.com/).
 My research interest lies in 3D Computer Vision and generation model, with a specific interest in **leveraging machine learning techniques to comprehend dynamic information in the physical world**.
 My research goal is to enable machine to understand the dynamic world around us.
 I also did some research on diffusion-based video editing guided by [Chi-Keung Tang](https://cse.hkust.edu.hk/admin/people/faculty/profile/cktang) and [Yu-Wing Tai](https://yuwingtai.github.io/).

-I am interested in applying for Ph.D position in 2025 Fall.
+I am looking for Fall 2025 Ph.D. position.
+See my Statement [here](https://drive.google.com/file/d/1LOdBQAeFrsNaj1tBhf_gnHAQhmvHo5Hc/view?usp=sharing).

 Education
 ======